rohitm95/patient-management-system/README.md

 Password: 123456

-The credentials are set into localStorage in login component.
+The credentials are set into sessionStorage in login component.

 You can change the structure and get credentials from server using services.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding